Coxeter Pairs, Ammann Patterns and Penrose-like Tilings: Uniqueness of the space group

 In this Appendix we complete the enumeration of the space groups associated with these point groups.
 In particular, since the 2D ($I_{2}^{n}$) and 3D ($H_{3}$) space groups were already treated in Refs.~\cite{Mermin2D1988, Mermin3D1988, Mermin1992}, it remains for us to analyze the 4D ($H_{4}$) case: we will prove that there is a unique 4D space group associated to $H_{4}$ (namely, the symmorphic space group).

 We follow the formalism developed in Section 2 of Ref.~\cite{Mermin1992} (see also Ref.~\cite{Mermin2D1988}) for working out all the space groups corresponding to a given point group.
 In that formalism, given a point group $G$, the first preliminary step is to determine the relevant set of lattices corresponding to $G$ (see Section 2F in Ref.~\cite{Mermin1992}).
 Since the point groups of interest to us are the irreducible reflection groups, the relevant lattices are precisely the reflection (quasi)lattices defined in Ref.~\cite{ReflectionQuasilattices}.
-In particular, the unique reflection quasilattice corresponding to $H_{4}$ is the $H_{4}$ root quasilattice ({\it i.e.}\ the set of all integer linear combinations of the $H_{4}$ roots).
+In particular, the unique reflection quasilattice corresponding to $H_{4}$ is the $H_{4}$ root quasilattice (integer linear combinations of the $H_{4}$ roots).